 - More expensive than some composite pedals

-The DMR V11 Nylon pedals use the same shape as the brand’s popular Vault pedals but opts for a glass-reinforced nylon rather than a metal body.
+The DMR V11 Nylon pedals use the same shape as the brand’s popular Vault pedals but have a glass-reinforced nylon rather than a metal body.

 The result is a pedal that’s much more affordable than its metal sibling but still has a generous platform.
 It also has height-adjustable pins that are sharp too, keeping your feet in place.